CosmicDNA/screen-light/CERTIFICATE_GUIDE.md

 ### Method 1: Using the Certificate Import Wizard (GUI)

-1. Find the `CosmicDNA-TestCert.pfx` file on your Desktop and double-click it.
+1. Find the `DKS-TestCert.pfx` file on your Desktop and double-click it.
 2. The Certificate Import Wizard should open.
 For **Store Location**, choose **`Local Machine`**.
 You will need administrator rights.
 3. Click `Next`.
 The file path should already be selected.
 Click `Next` again.
 4. Enter the password you created in Step 1.
 Click `Next`.